george-poole/LUCiFEx/README.md

 These features remain to be implemented as part of ongoing development:

-+ full documentation and testing
++ further documentation and testing
 + update to latest version of `fenicsx` (currently on 0.6.0)
 + parallelisation with `mpi4py`